borodark/ie7860/README.md

 by Igor Ostaptchenko AKA `igor_ost@wayne.edu`

-The MLP assignment expolores two datasets, one is highly unbalanced and another rather short.
-First the performance of manualy designed networks is evluated then the hyper-parameter turning is performed using Scikit-Optimize and results compared.
+The MLP assignment explores two datasets, one is highly unbalanced and another rather short.
+First the performance of manually designed networks is evaluated then the hyper-parameter turning is performed using Scikit-Optimize and results compared.

 ## Setup jupiter in virtial environment
 ```bash